opengeospatial/teamengine/src/site/markdown/users.md

 ## Command shell

-When a test is executed a Java applet will popup and display a form for the user to fill in with the details of the implementation to be tested.
-The user completes the form and in some cases will need to perform visual inspection and fill in other forms.
-There are two ways to run a test: interactively or non-interactively by providing the form responses in a file.

-### Running a test suite interactively

 The console application (teamengine-console-\${project.version}-bin.zip) includes shell scripts for running test suites in Windows and Unix-like (Bash shell) environments.
 Unpack the archive into a convenient location